Chewy Chocolate Brownies

 METHOD 1.
 Pre-heat oven to 160 degrees fan

 2. Grease and line a 20cm square tin 3.
-Get ready to make a mess 4.
+Roll up your sleeves and get ready to make a mess 4.
 Whisk the butter and sugar until fluffy

 5. Beat the eggs and stir into the mixture